 about these pieces:

-These are odds and ends that don't fit within any specific series.
-Not all are actually etchings.
-The top central black and white etching was originally created to be sold as a fundraising project for the restoration of the Church of the Advent in Boston, MA.
+The lower right black and white etching was originally created to be sold as a fundraising project for the restoration of the Church of the Advent in Boston, MA.
 The sculpture of angels depicted is located above where the choir sings.

 Other images are a mix of older etchings, monoprints, and lithographs that date back to the 1990s.
 These were experiments with these methods, a snapshot along the way to current processes with those mediums.
-The annunciation lithograph (second from left, bottom row) was originally produced as part of my Christmas card print series, for 2005, but Tyrus liked the image so much that he made a larger version with two additional colors.
+The annunciation lithograph (second from left, bottom row) was originally produced as part of the Christmas card print series, for 2005, but Tyrus liked the image so much that he made a larger version with two additional colors.